IndieAuth Ticket Auth

 • TODO: Expand on methods of Bob notifying Alice could be a follow post, or some other protocol, but is not related to authentication or required.

-Create the IndieAuth ticket
+Step 1: Generate the IndieAuth ticket

-Alice generates a short-lived ticket which will last approximately a minute at most.
 The reason for short-lived is that you are sending something unsolicited to someone and it is safer to send something short-lived and single use, and require action to retrieve the actual token.

 Alice discovers the ticket endpoint of the subject.
 See #Discovery